facebookresearch/ParlAI/parlai/mturk/tasks/acute_eval/README.md

 The `run.py` script is designed to allow you to run this entire task from command line with an invocation like

-    python parlai/mturk/tasks/acute_eval/run.py --pairings_file parlai/mturk/tasks/acute_eval/example/example_pairings.jsonl
+    python parlai/mturk/tasks/acute_eval/run.py --task_folder parlai/mturk/tasks/acute_eval/example/

 However, you can also choose to set the command line arguments with a script.
 You can find an example run script in `example_script.py`

 ## Formatting conversation data

-This task code assumes that you've parsed and saved your collected conversations in a simple .jsonl format within a folder specified by `args['dialogs_path']`.
-This is a template of the format with the minimal expected fields:
+This task code assumes that you've parsed and saved your collected conversations in a simple .jsonl format within your `args['task_folder']` folder as `pairings.jsonl`.
+You can change the name of the file by setting `--pairings_file`.

+This is a template of the expected format with the minimal expected fields:

     {
       "is_onboarding": false,
-      "models": ["first_modelname", "second_modelname"],
+      "speakers_to_eval": ["first_modelname", "second_modelname"],
       "dialogue_dicts": [
         {
           "speakers": ["first_modelname", "other_speaker"],
           "conversation_id": "id",
-          "dialog": [
+          "dialogue": [
             {"speaker": "model1", "text": "Hi"},
             {"speaker": "other_speaker", "text": "Hi back"},
             ...